-An easy step-by-step recipe for lightly salted pickles.
-The recipe is a staple of Russian cuisine.
-It is the easiest way to get crunchy flavorful pickled cucumbers in a short time.
-There is nothing you can do to make this recipe go wrong.
+This is an easy step-by-step recipe for making lightly salted pickles.
+It’s the simplest way to achieve crunchy, flavorful pickled cucumbers in a short amount of time.
+You can’t go wrong with this recipe!
 We won’t be using any brine or vinegar.
-You simply combine vegetables with seasoning and leave them to get slightly fermented.
-Let the salt do its magic!
+Instead, you’ll simply combine the vegetables with the seasoning and allow them to ferment slightly.
+Just let the salt work its magic!

 Here are some other ideas for a quick appetizer or a side dish: